 Mr. C. Pooneeth was appointed on the Board of STC as an Independent Member on 22 June 2015.
-He is also a member of the Finance and Investment Committee and the Corporate Governance Committee, sub-committees of the Board.
-Mr. C. Pooneeth does not hold membership on any other Board other than that of STC.
+He is the Chairperson of the Corporate Governance Committee and also member of the Finance and Investment Committee and Staff & Remuneration Committee, sub-committees of the Board.

-Mr. Feizal Jeetoo
+9. Mr. Feizal Jeetoo